Have Some Fun! The Importance of Engaging with Sponsors at your Virtual Events

 Having Fun is About Getting Creative

 Partner Up with a Food-Delivery Service – When it comes to utilizing food in conjunction with your virtual event, consider partnering up with a food-delivery service to have packages delivered from your caterer to the guests (or offer pick-up).
+You can offer a two tier ticket price structure: one with dinner, one without.

 Paint-By-Numbers Event – Have sponsorship teams or guest viewing party teams create a piece of art (with a provided kit).
 Have them name it and then auction the piece during your event.
 This is a fun one that will get your donors excited to participate!